Susan Point: Spindle Whorl

 The Coast Salish spindle whorl has been a persistent motif in Point’s work since the beginning of her career.
 Comprised of a small (usually) wooden disk with a pole inserted through the centre, this tool was traditionally used by Coast Salish women to prepare wool that would be woven into garments and ceremonial blankets.
 Point has drawn upon the spindle whorl to provide a formal structure for her art while combining this motif with a uniquely Salish vocabulary of circles, crescents and curved triangles, elements that distinguish the art of her people from the formline-based art of northern Indigenous peoples.

 While Point’s practice is informed by a profound respect for Coast Salish traditions, she has pushed the boundaries of tradition in her desire to articulate Salish culture in contemporary terms.
 When she embarked on her career there were few precedents for an Indigenous woman to carve or work with sculpture, as these were activities traditionally done by men.
 Nonetheless—as this exhibition shows—Point embraced both carving and sculptural work and has continually pushed the traditional form of the spindle whorl in extraordinary new directions.

-Salish Weave is honoured to be part of this magnificient exhibition with five of its sculptural works on dislay: Salish Vision whorl now part of the collection of the Museum of Anthropology at the University of British Columbia and selected for the cover of the exhibition catalogue; The Circle Within panel now in the collection of the National Gallery of Canada; Moon Journey whorl currently loaned to the University of Victoria Legacy Gallery; Ravens and Moon spindle whorl and Impressions - Salish Wolf panel.
-In addition, Salish Weave counts over fifty of the exhibited prints (courtesy of the artist) in the collection.
+Salish Weave was honoured to be part of this magnificient exhibition with five of its sculptural works on display: Salish Vision whorl now part of the collection of the Museum of Anthropology at the University of British Columbia and selected for the cover of the exhibition catalogue; The Circle Within panel now in the collection of the National Gallery of Canada; Moon Journey whorl currently loaned to the University of Victoria Art Collections; Ravens and Moon spindle whorl and Impressions - Salish Wolf panel.
+In addition, Salish Weave counts over 50 of the exhibited prints (courtesy of the artist) in its collection.